AntoineSoetewey/statsandr/content/faq.md

 Suggestions about specific topics are always welcome.
 As written in this [post](/blog/track-blog-performance-in-r/#finding-topics), I only write about subjects I am familiar with in order to be as precise and complete as possible.

-So if I am familiar with the topic you suggest and I have some free time, I will definitely write about it.
+So if I am familiar with the topic you suggested and I have some free time, I will definitely write about it.
 However, if I am not an expert in the field, I will let you know and I will try to redirect you to more knowledgeable persons.

 ## 13. I have a question that is not mentioned here